Standardized Testing Requirements & Policies

 Yale's Test-Flexible Policy

-Standardized tests are required of all first-year applicants for fall 2025 admission and later.
-Applicants will choose which scores to include from four options:
+Yale requires all first-year and transfer applicants to submit standardized test scores.
+Applicants choose which scores to include from four options:

 • ACT